 The Novi Avion would have been fitted with advanced digital flight controls, avionics, radar and weapons systems including a glass cockpit.
 Armament would have consisted of a 30mm cannon with wingtip hardpoints for most likely French Matra short-range air-to-air missiles and multiple underwing pylons for medium range air-to-air missiles and other guided/unguided ordnance for air-to-ground missions.
 No doubt a reconnaissance pod with cameras and Infra Red sensors could also have been fitted for reconnaissance missions.

 The project was first commenced by the Belgrade based Vazduhoplovno Tehnicki Institut (VTI – Aeronautical Technical Institute) in the 1980’s and received some French technical assistance in regards to multi-mode radar and other advanced features but was cancelled in 1991 following the start of the break up of the former Yugoslavia, which lead to the 1991 to 1995 Yugoslav Wars.
-This ambitious aviation project met its demise at the hands of budget constraints, war and the resulting end of the Soko Aviation company (more on that in my next post).
+This ambitious aviation project met its demise at the hands of budget constraints, war and the resulting end of the Soko Aviation company .

 Although an all Yugoslav design, the 1983 concept drawing of the Novi Avion looked much like a delta-canard heavily influenced by the General Dynamics F-16 Fighting Falcon.
 Later concept images looked more like a single engine Dassault Rafale.

 Expected to enter service in the mid to late 1990’s, the 150+ planned Novi Avion fighters would have replaced the MiG-21 Fishbed and eventually the MiG-29 Fulcrum in JRViPVO service and meant that Yugoslavia was no longer dependant on other nations for modern multi-role combat aircraft (this no doubt would have also opened up a new aircraft export stream too).
-Sadly a lost dream for Yugoslav aviation that would, in the long run, prove to be very costly for the capability and effectiveness of the Yugoslav Air Force.
+Sadly a lost dream for Yugoslav aviation and the long-term future capability and effectiveness of the Yugoslav Air Force.

 The Yugoslav Wars

-By the 1990’s Yugoslavia was in turmoil, the former Yugoslav republics were at war and slowly but surely the nation was torn apart kicking and screaming.
-In my next post I will discuss the role of the JRViPVO in the Yugoslav Wars of 1991-1995.
-These wars were the first steps to the eventual demise of the Yugoslav Air Force.
+By the 1990’s Yugoslavia was in turmoil, the former Yugoslav republics were at war and slowly but surely the nation was torn apart during the Yugoslav Wars of 1991-1995.
+These wars were the first steps to the eventual demise of the Yugoslav Air Force as it was broken up to form the air arms of the separate nations.